yainit/binaries/README.md

   useful for all recent stable Ubuntu and OpenSuSE distibution releases.
   This version is without EFI support to avoid more vulnerability by BIOS Viruses when used at changing hardware (Memstick@travel - or so).

+3.16.7.yainitall36_48-navx
+  compiled with Nocona architecture for SandyBridge core and higher, 32 bit binary, AVX cabable, deserves all AVX cores, desktop optimized can be booted without initrd :  root=PARTUUID=    rootwait useful for all recent stable Ubuntu and OpenSuSE distibution releases.
+  This version is without EFI support to avoid more vulnerability by BIOS Viruses when used at changing hardware (Memstick@travel - or so).